i-love-flamingo/flamingo-commerce/cart/Readme.md

     useEmailPlaceOrderAdapter: true
     # enable the deletion of an empty delivery when deleting an item, or adding an item failed
     deleteEmptyDelivery: false
+    # enables the usage of billing address as shipping address, default is set to false
+    defaultUseBillingAddress: false
 ```

 ## Domain Model Details